 Where thermal imaging equipment excels is for use on live quarry at night.
 The technology is also incredibly useful to emergency services and not only for law enforcement, it is used by firefighters in smoke filled buildings to spot people where they can’t be seen with the naked eye.

-Your need for a thermal scope though probably relates professional wildlife management and nuisance animal control.
+Your need for a best thermal scope though probably relates professional wildlife management and nuisance animal control.
 Not even strictly ‘hunting’ as most places ban the hunting of game at night with lamps and night vision equipment.

 Nuisance animal and predator control though is where thermals really shine.
 Those coyotes that you just can’t get during the day and which have become lamp shy, the wild hogs that dig up fields and gardens at night and then melt into the undergrowth during the day.

-These are reasons for having a thermal scope, and actually if you are in that line of work they are almost essential nowadays.
+These are reasons for having a best thermal scope, and actually if you are in that line of work they are almost essential nowadays.

 How Thermal Imaging Works Compared to Night Vision

 Rather than relying on what limited light is available at night to intensify an image or an infrared illuminator to light up targets in the dark a thermal scope ‘reads’ radiation in the long-infrared range and displays it in an image called a thermogram, as almost everything above a temperature of absolute zero emits infrared radiation these images can be produced without any illumination visible or infrared as the varying levels of radiation emitted by your quarry and its surroundings produce an image with contrast determined by the level of radiation being given off.

 Some of these images like the one above are in colour while more basic thermograms appear in greyscale such as this video taken through a Pulsar XQ50 thermal rifle scope.